LeGone/LomeTation/README.md

 # LomeTation
 LomeTation is a homeautomation system using NodeJs and wcPlay.
 It´s purpose is to run any "linux embedded computer" like Raspberry PI, Odroid C1, ... that supports(and runs) NodeJs.

-Design you homeautomation-logic and let your embedded-system run it.
+Design your own homeautomation-logic graphically and let your embedded-system run it!

 # How can I use it?
 1. Install NodeJs (on your server)